 Another challenge is the amount of turmeric needed to see benefits.
 In many studies only the curcumin extract is used – which makes up only about 3 to 5 percent of turmeric powder itself.
 With many studies giving greater than 1 gram of curcumin per kilogram for a mouse or rat, the equivalent amount for these effects to be seen in a human would be difficult to achieve – even in supplement form.

 Turmeric is a great spice, giving a pleasant earthy flavor and vibrant natural yellow color to food.
 But it’s far from clear how its reported benefits translate to human health.
 So, enjoy turmeric as a spice and a color in food, but don’t rely on it to deliver major benefits or to treat or cure disease.

 This article by Aston University Evidence-Based Medicine and Nutrition lead Duane Mellor Aston Medical School is republished from The Conversation under a Creative Commons license.

-Quick answers to top Being Patient reader FAQs on turmeric as a dietary supplement product:
+Quick answers to top Being Patient reader FAQs:

 Is it safe to take turmeric pills daily?

-Is it good to take turmeric capsules every day?
-And how often should you take them?
-What about taking them for the long term?
-The right dosage depends on a person’s overall health — and more isn’t always better, experts say, so it’s best to consult with your physician if you’re thinking about taking turmeric supplements regularly and get their view.
+The right dosage depends on a person’s overall health — and more isn’t always better, experts say, so it’s best to consult with your physician if you’re thinking about taking turmeric regularly and get their view.